toafez/Tutorials/SynologyNAS/ssh_from_operating_system_to_nas_en.md

     _(You are in the user home folder of your administrator under /var/services/homes/[USER] or /volume1/homes/[USER)_

-- Create a new, hidden folder with the name .ssh and assign folder rights**.
-    `mkdir -p ~/.ssh`
+- **Create a new, hidden folder with the name .ssh and assign folder rights** `mkdir -p ~/.ssh`

     `chmod 0700 ~/.ssh`